Skip to Content

 using your diy lip scrub

-1. Apply a small amount of scrub to your lips.
+1. Apply a small amount of this sugar scrub for lips DIY recipe to your lips.

-2. Using a light touch, massage in, making sure to get all areas.
+2. Using a light touch, massage it in, making sure to get all areas.

 4. Gently remove with a warm wet cloth.
 (Optional: If the sugar dissolves and you like the feel of the scrub on your lips, go ahead and leave it on!)

-5. Store in a small clean, dry (hopefully repurposed) container with a lid.
+5. Store in a small, clean, and dry (hopefully repurposed) container with a lid.

 How long will my homemade lip scrub last?